BMorrell92/BMorrell_Milestone_Project3/README.md

 ## User Stories

-The audience of this website will be those who would like a secure location to create, store and access their notes:
+The audience of this website will be those who would like a secure location to create, read, update and delete their notes:

 * As a user, I would like to create and categorise my notes.
 * As a user, I would like to access my notes on demand.
 * As a user, I would like to update my notes.
+* As a user, I would like to delete my notes.
 * As a user, I would like my notes to be secure.

 ## Website Structure and Features